 To work as effectively as possible, fyke nets must be set in a manner that reliably directs a platypus into the central netting chamber before it finds a way to scramble under, over or around the netting.
 This requires (1) weighting down the entire lower margin of each net (wings and frame) with rocks or the equivalent so all gaps between the net and channel substrate are eliminated, (2) ensuring that the entire top margin of each net is held well above the water, and (3) either extending wings up onto land for a distance of at least one metre (especially at sites where the banks are both flat and open) or pinning the wings securely against vertical banks so gaps are again eliminated.
 The manner in which fyke nets are set can have major consequences for platypus capture success: a statistically significant fourfold difference has been recorded in the number of animals captured by two different groups setting nets at the same sites in consecutive annual seasons near Melbourne.
-The less effective group often left gaps of 10 centimetres or more (easily large enough for a platypus to find and wriggle through) between the rocks used to weigh down a net (and sometimes used sand in place of rocks when these were in short supply); wings were often stretched less than 50 centimetres up a bank and sometimes didn’t extend beyond the water’s edge.
+The less effective group often left gaps of 10 centimetres or more (easily large enough for a platypus to find and wriggle through) between the rocks used to weigh down a net (and sometimes used sand in place of rocks when rocks were in short supply); wings were often stretched less than 50 centimetres up a bank and sometimes didn’t extend beyond the water’s edge.
 This finding highlights that caution is warranted when combining fyke-netting results obtained by different researchers, e.g. to describe population trajectories.

 Use of mesh (or gill) nets